svelteuidev/svelteui/CONTRIBUTING.md

 - **docs commits** related to documentation
 - **core commits** only related to repository tooling and not associated with any package

 This repo uses commitizen to make commits easier.
-In order to commit changes made, you should run the `npm run cm` command.
+In order to commit changes made, you should run the `yarn cm` command.
 Once you have done that, the commitizen cli messages will guide you through the commit process.
 Commit message consists of 2 parts:

 ```bash
 [type]: Message